Language during COVID-19: UK case study

-Language-change is thriving under the reign of the coronavirus crisis, and this series of blogs on rhetoric (see previous blog) explores some of the ways in which we are creating new usages by resorting to familiar resources.
+Language-change is thriving under the reign of the coronavirus crisis, and this series of blogs on rhetoric (see my previous post: ‘Has the coronavirus deprived us of choice?‘) explores some of the ways in which we are creating new usages by resorting to familiar resources.

 Framing: The art of focussing attention

 Framing shapes all communication, and here we focus on the use of metonymy (speaking of one thing in terms of another), as a framing device.
 It is present in the imperative issued by governments across the world to stay home in order to avoid ‘overwhelming the medical system’ and to ‘save the health service’.

 What these words bring to mind is overstretched doctors and harried nurses, medics in blue scrubs trying to be everywhere at once.
 A follow-up image might be these selfsame medics crying from exhaustion, collapsing under the strain, and succumbing to the virus themselves.
 We have seen distressing footage of such scenes from China, Italy, and Spain, and we continue to see medical staff making personal appeals on camera from different countries urging us all to take this virus seriously and stay at home in order to save lives.